← All Articles

 Revenue Management and Dynamic Pricing

 Modern revenue management extends beyond adjusting rates based on occupancy.
 AI systems now process local event calendars, flight arrival data, weather forecasts, social media sentiment, and competitor inventory levels in real-time.
-The Venetian Las Vegas's AI platform analyzes 1,400 variables every 15 minutes, adjusting rates across 7,000 suites to optimize both occupancy and revenue.
+Large casino resorts on the Las Vegas Strip use AI platforms that analyze over a thousand variables at frequent intervals, adjusting rates across thousands of suites to optimize both occupancy and revenue.

-Qualified speakers should explain how properties transition from Excel-based forecasting to AI systems that predict demand 365 days forward with 89% accuracy.
+Qualified speakers should explain how properties transition from Excel-based forecasting to AI systems that can predict demand a full year forward with reasonable accuracy.
 They must address integration challenges with existing property management systems like Opera, Amadeus, or Sabre, which often run on decades-old architecture.

 Guest Experience Personalization

 AI personalization in hospitality surpasses basic preference tracking.
-The Cosmopolitan Las Vegas's AI system identifies guests likely to visit specific restaurants based on 23 behavioral indicators, enabling targeted promotions that increase on-property dining revenue by 28%.
-Mandarin Oriental's global AI platform remembers that Ms. Chen prefers jasmine tea at 6 PM in Hong Kong but Earl Grey in London, automatically updating room service preparations.
+Leading Las Vegas properties use AI systems that identify guests likely to visit specific restaurants based on behavioral indicators, enabling targeted promotions that increase on-property dining revenue.
+Global luxury brands use AI platforms that remember individual guest preferences across properties worldwide, automatically updating room service preparations based on location and past behavior.

 Speakers must address privacy regulations across jurisdictions.
 European properties operate under GDPR, California hotels follow CCPA, and Asian properties navigate country-specific data laws.
 Implementation strategies that work for U.S. chains may violate regulations in other markets.